How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 Conclusion:
 By examining the lpCmdLine parameter within the wWinMain function, we can distinguish between service-specific and non-service execution.
 This allows us to implement different code paths based on the application's context.

-Keep in mind that this code snippet provides a basic framework for differentiating between service and non-service execution.
-Additional customization and error handling may be required depending on the specific requirements of your application.

-Remember to adhere to best practices and ensure that your code functions correctly in both service and non-service scenarios.